 In the Caribbean, the Free Movement Agreements allow displaced people to move to other islands without the need for work permits and travel documents.

 They were granted indefinite stays and were assisted with resettlement.

-A Western Hemisphere regional compact on permanent displacement may also help in expanding status and protection to climate migrants who have been permanently displaced across international borders.
+A Western Hemisphere regional compact on permanent displacement may also help in expanding the status and protection of climate migrants who have been permanently displaced across international borders.